-Managing a diverse supply chain
+Managing a diverse fashion supply chain

-When working with a digital platform that manages their supply chain for them, fashion brands and designers don’t need to worry as much about establishing these relationships on their own, and focusing too much on the specific manufacturers.
+When using a digital platform that manages their supply chain for them, fashion brands and designers don’t need to worry as much about establishing these relationships on their own, and focusing too much on the specific manufacturers.
 There will be a diverse network of manufacturers they have access to instead.